19hours/sg-statutes/Acts/Prisons Act.md

 (2) It shall not be necessary in the order under subsection (1) to designate any prisoner by name, but it shall be sufficient to describe the prisoner or prisoners by reference to their nationality or sentence, or by some other like general description.

-(3) If the Minister is satisfied that a person serving a sentence of imprisonment is under 21 years of age and might with advantage be detained in a reformative training centre, the Minister may, after consultation where practicable with the Judge or District Judge of the court which passed the sentence, authorise the Director to transfer him to a reformative training centre; and section 13(7) of the Criminal Procedure Code (Cap.
-68) shall thereupon apply to him as if he had on the date of the transfer been sentenced to reformative training.
+(3) If the Minister is satisfied that a person serving a sentence of imprisonment is under 21 years of age and might with advantage be detained in a reformative training centre, the Minister may, after consultation where practicable with the Judge or District Judge of the court which passed the sentence, authorise the Director to transfer him to a reformative training centre; and section 305(5) of the Criminal Procedure Code 2010 shall thereupon apply to him as if he had on the date of the transfer been sentenced to reformative training.

+[15/2010 wef 02/01/2011]

 (4) If on the date of the transfer under subsection (3), the unexpired term of his sentence is less than 3 years, that subsection shall apply to him as if he had been sentenced to reformative training 3 years before the expiration of that term.